Polkadot-Blockchain-Academy/pba-book/content/polkadot/availability-cores/slides.md

 ## Divisible and Marketable Blockspace

-We want Parachains to buy, sell, and split blockspace such that they are allocated exactly as much as fits their needs.<br/><br/>
+We want Parachains to buy, sell, and split blockspace such that they are allocated exactly as much as fits their needs.<br /><br />

 <pba-flex center>